microsoft/live-share/docs/getting-started.md

 > **Tip:** Be sure to start up VS or VS Code once with Project Cascade installed before attempting to join a collaboration session as this wires up the handler for the join web page.

-Don't see your favorite IDE/editor?
-[Up-vote your favorite tool!](https://github.com/Microsoft/project-cascade/issues/24) We plan to add support for additional tools based on community feedback.

 ## Signing into Project Cascade from within your IDE/editor

 ### Signing in from Visual Studio